portway/portway/docs/environment-variables.md

 1. Update the 1password .env file
 1. Update the kubernetes configuration yaml files
 1. Let the team know they need to update their .env file(s) for local development
+1. Update the `docs/infrastructure/kube-secrets-setup.md` file if the new env var is a secret

 ## Update the example.env file
 In the repo, make sure the `example.env` file for the service or services using the environment